mumanchu/AT24xxxEEPROM/README.md

 # AT24xxxEEPROM
-Library for I2C AT24xxx EEPROMs
+Library for I2C AT24xxx EEPROMs.

 ## ** PRELIMINARY **

-Let me know if it doesn't work.
+The library is being added to github, it's not ready yet.
+With luck, it will soon be released as an Arduino library.

+## Description

+TODO